sequoyha/wtf-exercise/README.md

 The exercise is designed to bring up a healthy system and then gradually add in chaos for you to fix.

+* * *

+Before running this exercise, you will need to set up a single server running OpsCenter 6.0.
+Use the **eap** documentation found [here](http://eap.datastax.com/phpbb/viewforum.php?f=13) to install and configure OpsCenter on your server.
+You will need to add all 3 of the above clusters to your OpsCenter 6.0 service.

+## WARNING

+The **you_may_fire_when_ready** file is designed to destroy **ALL** ctool clusters.
+Do not use if you have additional ctool clusters that you want to keep.

+Instead manually destroy the clusters.

 Enjoy.